-Sales of Japanese cars in South Korea slump as diplomatic row worsens
+Japanese car sales slump in South Korea as diplomatic row worsens

 However, industry watchers said public sentiment was a factor behind the sharp falls.

-“The South Korean public is angry about Japan...It will soon become a taboo to drive a Japanese cars in Korea,” Daelim University College automotive engineering Professor Kim Pil-so said.
+“The South Korean public is angry about Japan...It will soon become a taboo to drive Japanese cars in Korea,” Daelim University College automotive engineering Professor Kim Pil-soo said.

 The data from the Korea Automobile Importers & Distributors Association (KAIDA) also showed Lexus, Toyota’s luxury badge and the third-most imported brand into South Korea after Mercedes and BMW, saw sales down 25% from the previous month, although they were still up 33% from the previous year.

 Japanese officials have cited unspecified security reasons for the export curbs to South Korea.
-But they have also pointed to an erosion of trust after South Korean court rulings last year ordered Japanese firms to compensate wartime forced laborers, a matter Tokyo says was settled by a 1965 treaty normalizing bilateral ties.
+But they have also pointed to an erosion of trust after South Korean court rulings last year ordered Japanese firms to compensate wartime forced labourers, a matter Tokyo says was settled by a 1965 treaty normalizing bilateral ties.

-South Korean shares fell more than 2% on Monday, tracking broader moves in Asia as the Sino-U.S. trade war intensified but also weighed by uncertainty over the diplomatic dispute between Seoul and Tokyo.
+South Korean shares ended down 2.6% to their lowest in more than three years on Monday, tracking broader moves in Asia as the Sino-U.S. trade war intensified but also weighed by uncertainty over the diplomatic dispute between Seoul and Tokyo.

 SELF-SUFFICIENT

-Earlier on Monday, South Korea’s government announced plans to invest about 7.8 trillion won ($6.48 billion) in research and development for local materials, parts and equipment over the next seven years in an effort to cut the reliance on Japanese imports.
+Earlier on Monday, South Korea’s government announced plans to invest about 7.8 trillion won ($6.48 billion) in research and development for local materials, parts and equipment over the next seven years to help cut reliance on Japanese imports.

 South Korea plans to improve economic “self-sufficiency” in regards to the production of 100 key components, materials and equipment items used to make chips, displays, batteries, automobiles and other products.
 The government aims to stabilize supply of these items over the next five years.

+South Korean President Moon Jae-in, who promotes rapprochement with the nuclear-armed North Korea, said later on Monday that an inter-Korean economic cooperation would allow Korea to overcome Japan’s lead.
+[L4N2511Y7]

+“Japan can never prevent our economy from making a leap forward,” he said at a weekly meeting with senior presidential aides, adding that Japan will be a “catalyst” for Korea’s resolve to become an economic powerhouse.

-While foreign-branded cars make up a small portion of domestic auto sales in South Korea, the business community is concerned a consumer swing away from Japanese imports for political reasons could grow in other sectors, like tourism and retail.
+While foreign-branded cars make up a small portion of domestic auto sales in South Korea, the business community is concerned a consumer swing away from Japanese imports for political reasons could grow in other sectors, such as tourism and retail.

-Japan’s Fast Retailing (9983.T) fashion brand Uniqlo has been a prime target for the boycott, with its 186 stores in South Korea making the country its second biggest overseas market in terms of outlets.
+Japan’s Fast Retailing (9983.T) fashion brand Uniqlo has been a prime target for the boycott, with its 186 stores in South Korea making the country its second-biggest overseas market in terms of outlets.

 Fast Retailing chief financial officer Takeshi Okazaki last month acknowledged there had been some impact on its sales as a result of the campaign, without elaborating.